-As well as the legal instruments that define JNCC’s role, our work is also

-	shaped by a range of international, European and national conventions,

-	directives, legal acts and policies.
-Collectively they provide the framework

-	for UK nature conservation.
+As well as the legal instruments that define JNCC’s role, our work is also shaped by a range of international and national conventions, legislations and policies.
+Collectively they provide the framework for UK nature conservation.

 Our statutory duties

-	- Advise Government on the development and implementation of policies for,

-	or affecting, nature conservation in the UK and internationally;
+- Advise governments on the development and implementation of policies for, or affecting, nature conservation in the UK and internationally;

-	- Provide advice and disseminate knowledge on nature conservation issues

-	affecting the UK and internationally;
+- Provide advice and disseminate knowledge on nature conservation issues affecting the UK and internationally;

 - Create common standards throughout the UK for nature conservation, including monitoring, research, and the analysis of results;